skoussou/hackathlon-helper-api/Readme.md

         mvn wildfly-swarm:run

 3. This will create a uber jar at  `target/hola-swarm.jar` and execute it.
-4. The application will be running at the following URL: <http://localhost:8080/api/hola>
+4. The application will be running at the following URL: <http://localhost:8080/api>
+5. To see the APIs go to the following URL: <http://localhost:8080/api/swagger.json>

 Deploy the application in Openshift
 -----------------------------------